-Trying new things is a risk, both with life and food, so let’s start small with some super flavorful Greek Roasted Red Peppers with Hemp Seed Pesto.
+Trying new things is a risk, both with life and food, so let’s start small with some super flavorful Greek Stuffed Peppers with Hemp Seed Pesto.
 If that made your brows furrow slightly, good.
 We are headed in the right direction!

 Hemp Seed Pesto

-Hemp seeds are buttery and nutty and can be sprinkled on basically anything for a nutrient boost.
+Hemp seeds taste buttery and nutty and can be sprinkled on basically anything for a nutrient boost.
+I love them in green smoothies or sprinkled on gluten-free keto cereal!
 Today, we are blending them with fresh basil, olive oil, and a little Parmesan to make what I like to call “Presto Pesto”.
 It’s quick and it blends easier than pine nut pesto!
 Plus, it’s snappy!